DefiLlama/docs/list-your-project/other-dashboards/listing-your-project.md

 1. Fork the [`Adapters`](https://github.com/DefiLlama/adapters) repository.
 2. Add a new folder with the slug of the project under the respective adapteres folder (under `/fees` for fees dashboard, under `/incentives` for incentives dashboard, etc.)
 3. Add your adapter to an `index.ts` file and export it.
-You can find more information here.
+It should look like this: `./[dashboard]/[slug]/index.ts`.
+You will find more information in the next sections.
 4. Test that the adapter works correctly by running `yarn test [dashboard] [protocolSlug]`.
-More information on how to test your adapter here.
+You will find more information in the next sections.
 5. Submit a PR!
 A llama will take a look at it and merge it.
 Once merged, it can take up to 24h to be available in the dashboard.